Network Setup

 Note

-If your application requires images to be streamed at the max framerate for the configured resolution, it’s recommended you use a built-in PCIe network interface with a MTU between 7200 and 9000.
+If your application requires images to be streamed at the max frame rate for the configured resolution, it’s recommended you use a built-in PCIe network interface with a MTU between 7200 and 9000.

 Note